 Racehorse Mountain is located directly north of Mount Ward and Window Mountain Lake in the Crowsnest Pass.
 To get to it from Lethbridge, turn right (north) off of Highway 3 and onto the Allison Creek Road just west of Coleman.
 Once the pavement ends, the road forks.
 Keep to the right and follow the road for about ~15km.
 The road up Racehorse Pass comes just after the left turn for Window Mountain Lake (~17km from the highway).
-It is the first left once you cross the bridge over South Racehorse Creek (this is the only bridge you will cross up to this point).
+It is the second left once you cross the bridge over South Racehorse Creek (this is the only bridge you will cross up to this point).
 I drove my vehicle part way up the Racehorse Pass Road and parked at an obvious ATV track that left the road and headed to the north.
 From here, we had an easy hike up the road.

 The usual route up Racehorse Mountain is to follow the road until you reach the SW slopes and then follow the obvious ridge to the summit.
 Since the boys wanted to do a little more scrambling, we chose to ascend up a gully located on the left slope of the massive drainage bowl that is located a few hundred metres before the usual ascent route.
 Since Keagan was new to scrambling, once things became a little more technical we trended climber’s left out of the gully and made our way over to the main ascent ridge.
 From here it was a pleasant ridge walk to the summit with only a couple of minor cliff bands that could be overcome either by tackling them head on, or by staying to the climber’s left.